jenkins-x/jx-docs/content/en/v3/develop/faq/_index.md

 If that doesn't help another option is to [edit the pipeline step](/v3/develop/pipeline-catalog/#editing-pipelines) via the `.lighthouse/jenkins-x/release.yaml` or  `.lighthouse/jenkins-x/pullrequest.yaml` file to add the command: `sleep infinity` in the `script:` value before the command that is not working.

-You can then `kubectl exec` into the pod at that step and look around and try running commands locally.
+You can then `kubectl exec` into the pod at that step and look around and try running commands inside the pod/container.

 e.g. using the pod name from the above page and the container name you can do something like: